t03r1cht/wordnet-pass-analysis/README.md

 - [X] Add lemma permutation/search statistics to WordNet mode
 - [X] Add stats for each word file (for example brands.txt had 40% of all results)
 - [X] Add percentages in summary file for each word in list mode
-- [ ] Show estimated time / progress
+- [X] Show estimated time / progress
+- [ ] Catch all errors so program doesn't terminate somewhere within execution
 - [ ] Port OpenBSD/Darwin look tool to Linux
 - [ ] Write paper about this

 ## Word Lists

-- Food/Drink Brands
-- Fruits
-- Objects near the office desk
-- Tech brands

 ## Issues